Regiment of Artillery (India): Crest

-Regimental Motto
+Motto

 The motto of the Regiment of Artillery is Sarvatra Izzat-o-Iqbal (Everywhere with Honour and Glory), the Hindustani equivalent of the Royal Artillery motto Ubique Quo Fas Et Gloria Ducunt (Everywhere that Right and Glory Lead).
 The Hindustani motto honours the memory of the Hindu and Muslim gunners of the British Indian Army.
 The motto, Izzat-o-Iqbal, was retained but not without controversy.
 In 1954, as part of the process of Indianisation of the armed forces, the government ordered that regimental mottos be changed to Hindi or Sanskrit.
 The final decision was, however, left with the then Chief of the Army Staff, General Rajendra Sinhji.
 The Regiment of Artillery made a forceful case for retaining its motto, as it was felt the most suitable in content and meaning.
 It was finally decided to retain the motto, though it was in Persian, in time for the 1957 double celebrations of the centennial of the Indian Rebellion and the 150th sequicentennial anniversary of the Indian Artillery.